creativenull/diagnosticls-configs-nvim/README.md

 An unofficial collection of linter and formatter configurations for [diagnostic-languageserver][dls] to work with builtin [nvim-lsp][lsp].
 Works only for Neovim >= 0.5.

+## TODO

+- [ ] Auto-generate defaults as a .md file, just like in [efmls-configs repo](https://github.com/creativenull/efmls-configs-nvim)

 ## Supported linters and formatters

 [supported-linters-and-formatters.md](supported-linters-and-formatters.md)